Call for UiO:Energy and Environment Convergence Environments 2024/2025

 • Plan for recruitment positions and their affiliation.
 At least three recruitment position should be funded throughout the project period (up to five years)

-• Own contributions should be clearly shown in the total budget (full application)
+• Own contributions should be clearly shown in the total budget (full application) if relevant

-• The Convergence Environment will report to UiO:Energy and Environment annually.
+• The Convergence Environment will report to UiO:Energy and Environment annually

 Funding and organization